-A new study of prenatal diethylstilbestrol (DES) exposure and AMAB transgenderism has been published and provides insight on the incidence of transgenderism in AMAB people exposed to DES in utero.
-A very low incidence of AMAB transgenderism was found, which contradicts a low-quality Internet survey from the mid-2000s that reported a high rate of transgenderism in AMAB people prenatally exposed to DES.
-While it still remains a hypothetical possibility that DES could increase the likelihood of AMAB transgenderism, there is no quality clinical evidence at this time that this is the case.
+A new high-quality study of prenatal diethylstilbestrol (DES) exposure and transgenderism in assigned male at birth (AMAB) people has been published and provides insight on the incidence of transgenderism in individuals AMAB and exposed to DES in utero.
+A very low incidence of transgenderism in people AMAB was found, which contradicts a low-quality unpublished Internet survey from the mid-2000s that reported a high rate of transgenderism in people AMAB and prenatally exposed to DES.
+While it still remains a hypothetical possibility that DES could increase the likelihood of transgenderism in individuals AMAB, there is no quality clinical evidence at this time to support this being the case.
 Moreover, the new data indicates that such an effect would be small at most.

 Diethylstilbestrol (DES) is a potent synthetic nonsteroidal estrogen which was previously used clinically for a variety of estrogen-type indications including pregnancy support (to help reduce the risk of miscarriage).
 Following the discovery of various estrogen-related toxicities of DES in the 1960s and 1970s, DES and other nonsteroidal estrogens were discontinued.
 People exposed to DES in utero have been found to have increased risk of various subtle birth defects and have been referred to as “DES daughters” and “DES sons”.
-It has been theorized that prenatal DES exposure may also increase the likelihood of transgenderism in AMAB individuals.
+It has been theorized that prenatal DES exposure may also increase the likelihood of transgenderism in individuals assigned male at birth (AMAB).
 However, no quality clinical data has been available to assess this question.
 That is, until now.

-A new study on sexual orientation and gender identity in AFAB and AMAB individuals prenatally exposed to DES has recently been published:
+A new study on sexual orientation and gender identity in individuals assigned female at birth (AFAB) and AMAB and prenatally exposed to DES has recently been published:

 - Troisi, R., Palmer, J. R., Hatch, E. E., Strohsnitter, W. C., Huo, D., Hyer, M., … & Titus, L. (2020).
 Gender Identity and Sexual Orientation Identity in Women and Men Prenatally Exposed to Diethylstilbestrol.
 Archives of Sexual Behavior, 49(2), 447–454.
 [DOI:10.1007/s10508-020-01637-7]